 Port requirements.
 The OAuth flow uses ports 3500-3505 for the local redirect.
 If those ports are blocked (corporate firewalls, containerized environments), authentication fails.
 A USE_MANUAL_AUTH=true fallback exists for environments where localhost isn’t accessible.

-1. December 2025: Google Cloud announced managed remote MCP servers — but only for Cloud services (Maps, BigQuery, Compute Engine, databases).
-No Workspace products included.
+1. December 2025: Google Cloud announced managed remote MCP servers — Cloud services only (Maps, BigQuery, databases).
+No Workspace.

-3. March 2026: Google launched a “Developer Tools” MCP server at workspace-developer.goog/mcp — but it only serves Workspace documentation, not API access.
-Useful for asking questions about Google APIs, not for managing calendars.
+3. March 2026: Google shipped a “Developer Tools” MCP at workspace-developer.goog/mcp — documentation access only, not API access.

 Community Alternatives